 The FDA has approved the Pfizer vaccine for individuals 12 years of age or older and it may be administered to those ages 5 to 11 under the existing Emergency Use Authorization.
 The Moderna and Johnson & Johnson vaccines are authorized for those 18 years of age or older.
 Tell your vaccine provider about all of your medical conditions.
 You should not get the vaccine if you have had a severe allergic reaction after a previous dose of the same vaccine or a severe allergic reaction to any ingredient of this vaccine.

 Yes, when you are eligible to get the vaccine, it is recommended that you do so.
 We are still learning about COVID.
 While reinfection appears to be rare so far, it is possible to get COVID more than once.
 If you currently have COVID, wait until after your isolation period is done to get vaccinated.
 Talk with your healthcare provider for additional guidance.

-No. They do not affect or interact with our DNA in any way, and no microchip is present. mRNA never enters the nucleus of the cell, which is where our DNA (genetic material) is kept.
-The cell breaks down and gets rid of the mRNA soon after it is finished using the instructions.
+No. They do not affect or interact with our DNA in any way, and no microchip is present.
+The genetic code of the coronavirus never enters the nucleus of the cell, which is where our DNA (genetic material) is kept.
+The cell breaks down and gets rid of the foreign virus’ code soon after it is finished using the instructions.

 You may see some rumors about ingredients listed online or in social media.
 These are generally myths.
 The ingredients in the Pfizer and Moderna vaccines are pretty typical for a vaccine, as are the ingredients in the Johnson & Johnson vaccine.
 They contain the active ingredient of mRNA or adenovirus along with other ingredients like fat, salts, and sugars that protect the active ingredient, help them work better in the body, and protect the vaccine during storage